antibomberman/qb/README.md

-# DBLayer
+# DBL
-### DBLayer is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.
+### DBL is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.

 ## Installation
-### go get github.com/antibomberman/dblayer@v1.1.28
+### go get github.com/antibomberman/DBL@v1.1.28

 ## Key Features